 Willy was headed home from his favorite watering hole when he attracted the attention of a local Texas Department of Public Safety (DPS) unit.
 When the trooper hit his red lights, Willy hit the gas.
 Yep!
 That was Willy’s plan to avoid jail, outrun the cops.

-As the city officer working the area, I was dispatched to backup the DPS unit.
-I did not have much to do as the incident was pretty much over by the time I caught them.
-You see, Willy tried to make it to the interstate where he hoped his hotrod Pontiac would prove fast enough to make his getaway.
+As the city officer working in the area, I was dispatched to backup the DPS unit.
+I did not have much to do as the incident was pretty much over when I caught them.
+You see, Willy tried to make it to the interstate, where he hoped his hotrod Pontiac would prove fast enough to make his getaway.

 Willy’s plan worked for a while.
 He headed northwest out of town, attempting to make it to the highway.
 It was not heavily traveled at that time of night, and that Pontiac would really fly on a straight road.
 Whether it would have outrun the DPS unit is something we’ll never know.
 Willy encountered some problems, which might have been obvious if he’d been sober.

 The first problem was the so-called muscle cars of that era had lots of horsepower.
 That means they could go fast!
-I can testify speeds of well over an indicated 125 mph could be achieved on the open road.
-Of course, I never drove that fast in my personal car.
+I can testify speeds of well over an indicated 125 mph could be achieved on the open road in a car such as Willy’s.
+Of course, I never drove that fast in my personal muscle car.
 I only drove that fast while pursuing someone like Willy.

 Yes, those cars were fast.
 Their biggest shortcoming was in the stopping department.
 As both a young hot rodder and later a young police officer, I can attest to that reality.
 A four hundred horsepower, three thousand pound car had, for the most part, the same brake system as your grandmother’s hot-water six in those days.

 I do not know when Willy realized he had a problem.
-I do know his car left a lot of skid marks when he realized he was going to fast.
+I do know he locked his brakes when he recognized his situation.
+His car left long skid marks before it left the pavement.
 They led right up to the bar ditch, which the Pontiac jumped, slamming into the overpass embankment.
 If I remember correctly, the front bumper plowed up 60 feet of sod before the car came to a rest.

-When I arrived on the scene, the senior DPS officer was on the radio calling for assistance.
-The younger officer, fresh out of the academy, was standing next to the passenger door of Willy’s smashed Pontiac.
+When I arrived on the scene, the senior DPS officer was on the radio, calling for assistance.
+The younger officer, fresh out of the academy, was standing next to Willy’s smashed Pontiac’s passenger door.
 He was staring into the passenger compartment.
 When I reached the car, I realized why the rookie was simply standing there pale-faced gazing into the vehicle.

 When the Pontiac hit the embankment, Willy had a death-grip on the steering wheel.
 That was evident from the fact it was almost ripped off the steering column.
 Then, momentum slammed him into the steering column, likely crushing his chest.
 Next, his face hit the dashboard, and the spray of blood indicated he hit nose-first.
 Before Willy’s body was thrown into the passenger side floorboard, his head cracked the windshield.
-When the car came to a rest, Willy was jammed headfirst into the right kick-panel.
+As it stopped, the rear end skewed right, throwing Willy to the right.
+He came to rest, with his head jammed into the right kick-panel.